Icenium/appbuilder-sublime-package/README.md

 1. Wait for the installation to complete.

 #### Install the AppBuilder package for Sublime Text on OS X

-> **IMPORTANT:** Verify that you have installed Node.js via Node Version Manager or Homebrew.
-For more information about Node Version Manager, see <a href="https://github.com/creationix/nvm" target="_blank">Node Version Manager in GitHub</a>.<br/>For more information about Homebrew, see <a href="http://brew.sh/" target="_blank">the Homebrew web page</a>.

 1. Run Sublime Text.
 1. Select **Sublime Text** &#8594; **Preferences** &#8594; **Package Control**.